NEW

 2. Your company gets a faster return on investment from new features.
 Rather than waiting for the next milestone to release code, you can deliver value as soon as a new feature is ready for the market.

-How does continuous integration work?
+How continuous integration works

-What are best practices for continuous integration?
+Best practices for continuous integration

 To use continuous integration successfully, follow these guidelines:

 • Automate the deploy workflow: Finally, to ensure that the entire software development pipeline is fast and efficient, the deploy workflow should also be automated.
 By automating deployments, the team gets their finished code to production faster, and without the risk of manual deployment errors.
-Because, after all, what’s the point of developing software quickly if it’s not getting to the customer?
+After all, what’s the point of developing software quickly if it’s not getting to the customer?

 CI-Diagram2 1

-How do I get started with continuous integration?
+How to get started with continuous integration

 Below are some quick tips for adopting continuous integration in your organization:

-3. Sign up for a CI/CD service: There are many CI/CD tools to choose from, and it is important to find the platform that best suits your team’s needs.
-Some providers require a high degree of manual setup and maintenance, others are packaged as add-ons to existing version control services.
+3. Sign up for a CI/CD service There are many CI/CD tools to choose from, and it is important to find the platform that best suits your team’s needs.
+Some providers require a high degree of manual setup and maintenance; others are packaged as add-ons to existing version control services.
 CircleCI gives you the customization and control of a dedicated standalone provider with the support and scalability of an enterprise-grade platform.

-4. Create a configuration file: For most CI/CD providers, setting up a pipeline involves defining the series of jobs and steps you want to execute (known as a workflow) using a YAML-based configuration file.
+4. Create a configuration file For most CI/CD providers, setting up a pipeline involves defining the series of jobs and steps you want to execute (known as a workflow) using a YAML-based configuration file.
 With CircleCI, you define your pipelines in a config.yml file stored in the .circleci directory of your project’s Git repository.

-5. Add tests: Write unit tests, integration tests, and other automated tests that validate your code’s functionality.
+5. Add tests Write unit tests, integration tests, and other automated tests that validate your code’s functionality.
 Once tests are added to your CI pipeline, you can continue to innovate and build with confidence knowing that you cannot merge code to main that doesn’t pass your tests.

-6. Commit and push: Once your CI configuration is set up and tests are in place, commit your changes to your VCS and push them to your repository.
+6. Commit and push Once your CI configuration is set up and tests are in place, commit your changes to your VCS and push them to your repository.
 This triggers your CI/CD pipeline to start running.

-7. Monitor, measure, and iterate: After your first CI/CD run, review the results.
+7. Monitor, measure, and iterate After your first CI/CD run, review the results.
 Identify any issues or areas for improvement.
 CI is an iterative process, so continually refine your configuration and tests to catch more issues early.
 CircleCI provides deep insights into pipeline run times, error rates, recovery times, resource usage and other important metrics that you can use to get the most from your pipelines.

-8. Automate wherever possible: Eliminating time-consuming manual tasks is one of the most effective ways to drive improvements in product quality, developer happiness, and financial performance.
+8. Automate wherever possible Eliminating time-consuming manual tasks is one of the most effective ways to drive improvements in product quality, developer happiness, and financial performance.
 After adding continuous integration, explore ways you can implement automation in your deployment strategies, infrastructure provisioning, security and compliance processes, and monitoring and maintenance routines to further enhance the efficiency and reliability of your software delivery pipeline.

-9. Embrace change: At its heart, CI is all about managing change - changes in your code base, in your customer’s needs, and in the broader technological landscape.
+9. Embrace change At its heart, CI is all about managing change — changes in your codebase, in your customer’s needs, and in the broader technological landscape.
 CircleCI is on a mission to help teams transform change into a powerful competitive advantage using intelligent automation and fast, scalable CI/CD.

 Adopting continuous integration is the first step toward more efficient and reliable software delivery.
 Whether you’re a single developer working on the next big application or a multinational enterprise managing a suite of mission-critical software, CI can help you achieve greater confidence in your code and faster delivery of software to your users.